Updated December 6, 2025; Feb. 2/26

 Poor me, it doesn’t work or only works for a short time.

 Bad me, what you did has become part of my collection of self-attacks.
-This means, every time something doesn’t go my way, I have a brief flash of what you did to me.
+This means, every time something doesn’t go my way, I have a brief flash of what you did to me, along with many other memories of pain.

 Step 2